No Win No Fee Clinical Negligence: How to fund the legal cost of making a UK medical negligence claim

 Is legal aid available to make a claim for clinical negligence?

-“Yes” – although legal aid is not available for personal injury matters in general it is still available for clinical negligence claims.
+“Yes” – although legal aid is not available for personal injury matters in general it is still available for clinical negligence claims, but only in very limited circumstances.

 “Legal aid” is a means of funding your claim from public money.